1canislupus/POMpythonProjectTemplate/README.md

 # Selenium Python Automation Framework

 This is a sample test automation framework for web application testing using Selenium and Python.
 It follows the Page Object Model design pattern.
+The sample page uses the main DuckDuckGo page
+The sample test does a simple search and assert result in page title

 ## Overview